net-daemon/docs/docs/api/fluent/fluent_api_entities.md

 ## Entity and Entities selection

 To select what entity you want to perform actions on use the `Entity()` or `Entities()` starting point.
+The examples does not use `ConfigureAwait(false)` but can be used for even more efficency in the async context switching.

 ### Simple selection